Planning Act 2016

 Referral agency requirements or conditions must be received by Council before a decision can be made on an application.

 The Sustainable Planning Act 2009 requires certain development applications to be advertised or publicly notified.
-This notification gives interested community members an opportunity to review and provide comments on a development application.

 Guidelines and timeframes for public notification